toliaqat/xenon-wiki/Dynamic-tracing-with-BTrace.md

 This is similar to the operation tracing feature, but you can filter for specific URIs, services or include more relevant information.

-2. Create a histogram of accessed URIs:
+### Create a histogram of accessed URIs
+A histogram with the number of times each URI has been accessed, printed every 4 seconds.

 ```
 package com.vmware.xenon.btrace;